A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: Solution of the model

 Therefore this analysis shows that the SAT landscape of the problem, namely the zero temperature liquid phase, is composed by two phases: for small $p_0<p_0^G$ we get a unique ergodic component.
 Crossing $p_0^G$ one gets a spin glass phase \cite{MPV87} similar to the Gardner phase of amorphous solids \cite{KPUZ13, CKPUZ17} in which the ergodicity of the liquid phase breaks down.
 Indeed the transition point is a continuous replica symmetry breaking transition.
 In the $g(q)=q^2/2$ case we have the additional spin inversion symmetry which does not typically pertain to the Gardner phase, see the discussion in \cite{BU15}.
 However we expect that the properties of the landscape will stay qualitative unchanged for $g(q)=q^2/2+\epsilon q$ for $\epsilon \ll 1$ which does not have a spin inversion symmetry and which we expect by continuity argument that has a continuous RSB transition, this time of the same nature of the Gardner phase.
-Therefore the first result that we get is that the model has a Gardner transition that separates the zero temperature liquid phase into two regions.
-We note that in \cite{pinto2022hierarchical} an analysis of the landscape of Voronoi models, as compared to the Gardner phase found in amorphous solids, was performed providing evidences of a hierarchical landscape structure of local minima in the solid phase beyond the rigidity point.
-Here we emphasize that the Gardner/RSB transition happens \emph{before} the rigidity transition is crossed, within the liquid phase.
-Anyway, as we will see, the the rigid/solid phase is in a Gardner/RSB phase too and therefore our model provides a theoretical understanding for the numerical findings in \cite{pinto2022hierarchical}.
+Therefore {the model has a Gardner transition that separates the zero temperature liquid phase into two regions.} We note that in \cite{pinto2022hierarchical} an analysis of the landscape of Voronoi models, as compared to the Gardner phase found in amorphous solids, was performed providing evidences of a hierarchical landscape structure of local minima in the solid phase beyond the rigidity point.
+Here we emphasize that the Gardner/RSB transition happens \emph{before} the rigidity transition is crossed, within the liquid phase. {Therefore the model suggests that signature of Gardner physics may be found also in the liquid phase of models of confluent tissues and this could drive further numerical investigations in Voronoi models.} As we will see, the rigid/solid phase is in a Gardner/RSB phase too and therefore our model provides a possible theoretical understanding for the numerical findings in \cite{pinto2022hierarchical}.

 In order to enter the Gardner phase we need to solve the RSB equations.
 Here we will provide a detailed derivation of the solution.